BACH-AI-Tools/bachstudio-pubmedmcp/README.md

 This MCP server relies on the [pubmedclient](https://github.com/grll/pubmedclient) Python package to perform the search and fetch operations.

+## Credits

+This project is maintained by **bachstudio**.

+Original project: This is based on the pubmedmcp project originally developed by [grll](https://github.com/grll).

 ## Usage

 Add the following to your `claude_desktop_config.json` file: